2015 Roses Wall Calendar

 The ARS holds this competition for members to enter their best digital rose images.
 The judging panel is made up of ARS horticultural and/or Arrangement judges who are also experienced photographers.
 There are numerous classes including regular, novice, new member, and master, with certificates given in each class.
 Winners of each class are featured in the May issue of American Rose.
 The deadline for entries for the 2014 contest is November 5, 2014.

-- Contestants are permitted to enter a maximum of three digital photographs per class in all classes – excluding Novice, New Member, Master, and Youth classes.
+- Contestants are permitted to enter a maximum of three digital photographs per class in all classes – excluding Novice, Master and Youth classes unless otherwise specified.

-- Contestants may enter only one photo of a particular variety in ANY class.
+- Contestants may enter only one photo of a particular variety in any class excluding 14-5.

-- New ARS members, and youth who qualify for the Youth class, may submit three additional digital photographs in those classes for a total of six photos per class.
+- Youth who qualify for the Youth class, may submit a total of six photos in the Youth class.

-- “Masters” are defined as any contestant who has won a total of five or more blue ribbons in previous ARS Magazine Photo Contests (excluding Novice, New Member, and Youth classes)
+- “Masters” are defined as any contestant who has won a total of five or more blue ribbons in previous ARS Photo Contests (excluding Novice, New Member and Youth classes).

-- Digital photographs must be JPEG files, no larger than 10MB, and have a minimum resolution of 300 dpi.
+- Digital photographs must be JPEG files and must be high-resolution files no larger than 20MB.
 The high resolution is necessary to ensure that winning entries will print properly in the magazine.
-Low resolution digital files will not be considered for awards.
+Low-resolution digital files will not be considered for awards.

 - The entrant must be a current ARS member at the time of the deadline for entries, and must have taken all photographs entered.
 Any contestant whose membership has lapsed prior to the deadline date will be ineligible.

-- Photographs which have won awards in previous American Rose Magazine contests are not eligible.
+- Photographs which have won awards in previous ARS contests are not eligible.

-- The rose photos will be entered under the ARS Approved Exhibition Names.
+- Rose photos must be entered under ARS Approved Exhibition Names.
 Grooming the rose(s) is encouraged and artificial backgrounds may be used.

 ENTRIES MUST BE POSTMARKED BY NOVEMBER 5, 2014.